wavemaker/docs/website/blog/2021-12-17-angular-11-update.md

 We invite you to test your applications on the WaveMaker 10.11 beta before officially releasing the 10.11 version.
 This service is exclusively provided on request.
 Please get in touch with our [support](mailto:support@wavemaker.com) team to access the WaveMaker 10.11 beta service.

-Test the applications containing [Prefabs](/learn/app-development/custom-widgets/creating-prefabs) and [Partials](/learn/app-development/ui-design/page-concepts/partial-pages) in particular.
+The areas change in WaveMaker has been with how lazy loading of JS artefacts work.
+Our QA team has tested this area and the release candidate build is now deployed on staging.
+While testing your applications, pay closer attention to the areas of your application that may be using [Prefabs](/learn/app-development/custom-widgets/creating-prefabs) and [Partials](/learn/app-development/ui-design/page-concepts/partial-pages) in particular.

 #### To do